token-metrics/plugin-tokenmetrics/README.md

 // The plugin automatically handles:
 // - Intent recognition from natural language
 // - Parameter extraction and validation
-// - API calls to TokenMetrics
+// - API calls to Token Metrics
 // - Response formatting and analysis
 // - Error handling and retries
 // - Context management and memory